 Learn more about fees and funding

-Applicants should ideally have a first degree in Geology or a closely related subject.
+Applicants should have at least a 2:1 Honours degree in earth sciences or related discipline.

 Learn more about entry requirements